 The champagne cellars

-As this is the last day of our Transylvania wine tour, we can drop our guests either in Bucharest, either in Brasov.
+As this is the last day of our Transylvania wine tour, we can drop our guests either in Bucharest or in Brasov.
 We can also extend the trip with 2 extra days, so being able to thoroughly explore Transylvania and its wines.

 Driving distance: 170 km